 The 5 ways founders break the system

 First, founders skip Tier 1 because warm-intro work feels slower than cold pitching.
-The dream shows are also the highest-leverage assets and the ones that take the longest to land; skipping Tier 1 caps the cohort at mid-DR. Second, founders bundle Phase 2 host research into the day-of-recording, ship a flat conversation, and the host does not invite them back.
+The dream shows are also the highest-yield assets and the ones that take the longest to land; skipping Tier 1 caps the cohort at mid-DR. Second, founders bundle Phase 2 host research into the day-of-recording, ship a flat conversation, and the host does not invite them back.
 Third, founders do not seed content in the seven days before each recording, and the episode drops without a primer audience, halving listen-through.
 Fourth, founders skip the 48-hour clip turnaround and let three episodes pile up before clipping starts; the cadence breaks and clips ship 30 days later than they should.
 Fifth, founders track downloads instead of clips-redistributed-and-cited, optimize for the wrong metric, and conclude the tour did not work when the actual evidence is in the inbound that lands in months three through six.

 DIY vs agency vs hybrid (the 3-mode decision)

 DIY works for founders with 20 hours per week of distribution time during the 90 days.
 The pitching layer alone is 8 to 12 hours per week.
 Production is another 4 to 6.
 Clip oversight is another 2 to 4.
 Founders running an early-stage company rarely have 20 hours; they have 4.
 Hybrid is the realistic mode: the founder runs Tier 1 (the warm-intro layer that requires their own graph) and outsources Tier 2 and Tier 3 outreach plus the clip pipeline.
 Full-agency is the right call for founders who treat the tour as a fundraise-window asset and want zero internal lift; the FORKOFF podcast clipping revenue case study covers that mode in detail.
+The line-item cost comparison across the three modes, with the break-even hour-value math, lives in the podcast agency vs DIY guesting cost breakdown.

 Is podcast guesting dead?